aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/proxy.md

 linkTitle: "Proxy"
 weight: 90
 description: >
-  EKS-A cluster yaml specification proxy configuration reference
+  EKS Anywhere cluster yaml specification proxy configuration reference
 ---

 ## Proxy support (optional)
-You can configure EKS-A to use a proxy to connect to the Internet.
+You can configure EKS Anywhere to use a proxy to connect to the Internet.
 This is the generic template with proxy configuration for your reference:
 ```yaml
 apiVersion: anywhere.eks.amazonaws.com/v1alpha1